github/codeql/docs/codeql/codeql-cli/using-the-codeql-cli/testing-custom-queries.rst

    ``codeql test run --search-path=java java/tests/EmptyThen``

-   For information about saving the search path as part of your configuration, see ":doc:`Specifying command options in a CodeQL configuration file <../codeql-cli-reference/specifying-command-options-in-a-codeql-configuration-file>`."
+   For information about saving the search path as part of your configuration, see ":ref:`Specifying command options in a CodeQL configuration file <specifying-command-options-in-a-codeql-configuration-file>`."
 #.
 Executes the test by running the query and generating an ``EmptyThen.actual`` results file.
 #.
 Checks for an ``EmptyThen.expected`` file to compare with the ``.actual`` results file.
 #.
 Reports the results of the test --- in this case, a failure: ``0 tests passed; 1 tests failed:``.